Musical Romanticism: Beauty, Expression, and the Sublime

-In this course we’ll explore the music and aesthetics of Romanticism, placing them in the context of the ideas that shaped them, the cultural and political shifts they catalyzed, and the ways they’ve transformed our own understanding of music.
+In this course we’ll explore the music and aesthetics of Romanticism, placing them in the context of the ideas that shaped them and the cultural and political shifts they catalyzed.
 We’ll listen to works by Beethoven, Schubert, Robert and Clara Schumann, Felix and Fanny Mendelssohn, Chopin, Liszt, Berlioz, Wagner, and others, placing it in dialogue with their own writing and that of contemporaries like Goethe, Schiller, George Sand, and E.T.A.
 Hoffmann.
 We’ll read later observers like Jacques Barzun, Thomas Mann, and Eric Hobsbawm, discussing their views on Romanticism’s meaning and subsequent impact.
+We’ll ask: How does Romantic music relate to Romantic philosophy, literature, visual art, and poetry?
 And we’ll try to understand what this contested history means for us—both for how we hear the Romantics, and how we’ve come to hear everything else.

 Course ScheduleTuesday, 6:30-9:30pm EST